rene78/batch-convert-to-webp/README.md

 5. All *.webp* files will be saved in a subfolder called **webp**.

 ## Notes
-- The script is based on a [Stack Overflow answer](https://stackoverflow.com/a/26565210/5263954) with minor addition.
+- The script is based on a [Stack Overflow answer](https://stackoverflow.com/a/26565210/5263954) with some minor additions.
 Thanks HaL!
 - It works with jpg, png and tiff files.
 - I have tested it on Mac.
 If there are issues on Windows or Linux machines with the script please report back.
 - You can change the quality level of the converted image file.
 Go to `convert.sh` and change the number on line 3.
 80 is the default value.
 Higher means better image quality but larger file sizes.